nextauthjs/next-auth/www/docs/getting-started/client.md

 - `signIn('google', { callbackUrl: 'http://localhost:3000/foo' })`
 - `signIn('email', { email, callbackUrl: 'http://localhost:3000/foo' })`

 The URL must be considered valid by the [redirect callback handler](/configuration/callbacks#redirect-callback).
-By default it requires the URL to be an absolute URL at the same hostname, or else it will redirect to the homepage.
+By default it requires the URL to be an absolute URL at the same host name, or else it will redirect to the homepage.
 You can define your own [redirect callback](/configuration/callbacks#redirect-callback) to allow other URLs, including supporting relative URLs.

 #### Using the redirect: false option